BetterTheWorld/feed-challenge-api/README.md

 # FlipGive Feed Challenge

 This is the API for the challenge.
-There are 2 versions of it: Ruby and React.
+There are 2 versions of it: Ruby on Rails and React.
 Choose the one which matches the role you are applying for.

 The API Endpoint details can be found below.

-## Ruby Challenge
+## Ruby on Rails Challenge

-Fork/Clone []() and implement the `/feed` endpoint.
+Fork/Clone https://github.com/BetterTheWorld/feed-challenge-rails and implement the `/feed` endpoint.
 The goal is to render JSON for the activities which you will pull from the API.
 There are 2 types of activities: `shared` and `posted`... for the different activities, you will need to pull the related data using the additional endpoints provided below.
 The `object` field contains a string with the ID needed to pull.

 Do your best to make it efficient.
 The API is written poorly (totally beyond our control), and responds in 500ms... so the fewer requests we can make the better.